Franc1sco/Franug-CSGO-Gloves/README.md

 Notes:

--If you use cksurf then use this: https://www.dropbox.com/s/iijmyl3vyh6mq4o/ckSurf%20for%20CSGO%20Gloves%20plugin.rar?dl=0
+~~-If you use cksurf then use this: https://www.dropbox.com/s/iijmyl3vyh6mq4o/ckSurf%20for%20CSGO%20Gloves%20plugin.rar?dl=0~~ -> Custom version not needed anymore.